 The Council leases out a number of properties to Community Organisations, Public Bodies and Housing Associations for an ongoing rental.
+Included within these leases are a number of properties that are classified as Investment Properties on the Council's Balance Sheet.

-Total amounts received under these leases in 2021/22 was £3.594M (£2.341M in 2020/21).
+Total amounts received under these leases in 2022/23 was £4.739M (£3.594M in 2021/22).